-Command: aOOn -- Output Offset -
+Command: OOn -- Output Offset -

-This command allows the user to set a continuous output for servo axis 'a'.
+This command allows the user to set a continuous output for the servo.
 In certain applications, such as an overhanging load, there will be a continuous burden placed upon a servo axis.
 In cases like these, where there is a predictable load, the OO command can be used to provide a continuous restoring force that will be combined with the output of the PID digital filter.
 This has the effect of improving the performance of the PID digital filter in that because it is not saturated with static load, it has a better dynamic response to load disturbances.

-Related Commands: FA, FV, OM
+Related Commands: FA, FV

-Command: aPHn -- Set Servo Phasing -
+Command: PHn -- Set Servo Phasing -

-This command is used to set the output polarity, encoder phasing and index input sense for servo axis 'a'.
+This command is used to set the output polarity, encoder phasing and index input sense.
 The polarity of the output will determine whether the servo is driven in a direction that reduces or increases position error.
 The encoder phase will determine whether the position count will increase or decrease for a valid encoder input sequence.
 The Index sense determines what logic edge will cause the Index input to be active.